yinyanfr/comic-dl/README.md

   archive: "zip",
   // Additional headers for HTTP Requests (Using axios under the hood) (Optional)
   headers: {},
+  // Restrict the length of title's length, in case your file system has such limitation (Optional: default to undefined)
+  maxTitleLength: 30,
-}; // Optional
+  // Zip level for archives (Optional: default to 5) }; // Optional

 const downloader = new ZeroBywDownloader(destination, configs);